 - 1 tsp ground cumin

 - ¼ cup cashews

 - 1 lime

-Combine the chickpeas, tomato puree, 1 cup water, garlic, shallot, ginger, garam masala, cumin, coriander, and bay leaf in a Suvie pan.
+1) Combine chickpeas, tomato puree, 1 cup water, garlic, shallot, ginger, garam masala, cumin, coriander, bay leaf, 1/2 tsp salt, and 1/4 tsp ground black pepper in a Suvie pan.
 Stir to combine.
-Season with ¼ tsp salt and pepper.
+Place pan in the bottom of Suvie.

 While Indian cuisine is more commonly eaten with beer it is possible to pair the spicy notes of food from this region with wine.
 For this dish we recommend a sweet Saignée rosé to really bring out the tomato base of the meal.